YepCode Agent Rules

 - Dependencies: analyze which dependencies has the user defined

-- Modules: alyze which YepCode modules has the user defined to be reused
+- Modules: analyze which YepCode modules has the user defined to be reused

 -

-Analyze Requirements: Carefully review the user’s task and identify all components needed
+Identify Implementation Alternatives Carefully review the user’s task and identify all possible approaches:

 -